-No, that's late millennials, who like pop music, and early millennials, who like vaguely electronic pop music.
-Teens are actually strangely accepting of rock-inflected music: see: fun., One Direction's latest album, or the inexplicable popularity of Ed Sheeran.
+No, that’s late pesky whipper-snappers, who like pop music, and early pesky whipper-snappers, who like vaguely electronic pop music.
+Teens are actually strangely accepting of rock-inflected music: see: fun., One Direction’s latest album, or the inexplicable popularity of Ed Sheeran.

 If you say so.
 How did 5SOS get so popular?